killmaster/killmaster.github.io/collections/_posts/2020-02-29-prison-break.md

 democracy()
 ```

-The prettiest solution in my opinion, done the pythonic way, was done by [rcarmo](https://pixels.camp/rcarmo) and looks like this:
+The prettiest solution in my opinion, done the pythonic way, was made by [rcarmo](https://pixels.camp/rcarmo), and looks like this:

 ```python
 buffer = open(“democracy.txt”).read()